Speak up for Children - Make a Positive Difference

 Court Appointed Special Advocates (CASA) volunteers are ordinary people doing extraordinary work for abused, neglected and abandoned children and youth in foster care.
 CASA volunteers are appointed by a juvenile court judge to advocate one-on-one providing a powerful voice for a child or youth during their uncertain journey in the foster care system.
 Support Volunteers, such as CASA Tutors, meet weekly with children and youth in our program, providing high quality, consistent, and accessible educational support.

 CASA of Contra Costa County will provide you with the training you need to be a successful advocate.
-CASA volunteers share the willingness and ability to commit two years, and 15-20 hours a month, to a child or youth to make a difference.
+CASA volunteers share the willingness and ability to commit one year, and 15-20 hours a month, to a child or youth to make a difference.

 STEP 1: Sign up for an Informational Session